 These clippers are amazing!
 All Frieda Baby products were designed by a mom, so you know they’re mom and baby approved.
 I’ve never accidentally cut E using these clippers.

 Breastfeeding support pillow

 I also used my pillow for E to practice tummy time and she seemed to really like that as opposed to just lying flat on the floor.
 I love baby products that work double time!

 Another amazing product by Frieda Baby.
-The hospital will give you a nasal bulb when you leave the hospital, but trust me when I say nothing works as well as this for getting rid of baby snot– this is an absolute must for your baby registry!
+The hospital will give you a nasal bulb when you leave the hospital, but trust me when I say nothing works as well as the Nose Frieda

 Check with your insurance company before you purchase a breast pump because they might cover it.
 If you want to get a free breast pump through insurance these are great tips to follow.